aisayo/07-debugging-in-ruby/starships/README.md

 => NameError: uninitialized constant Trip
 ```

+Things to consider:
+1. Is the class defined?
+Is the trip class defined
+2. If yes, then does the application have access to the file
+3. If both of these are true, look for mispellings, using the correct class

 What can be assumed from this error?
 Can we use a debugging tool for this?
+No, its just a matter of observing the code/logic to ensure the pieces are there

 ```